Our Fellows are leaders in the world of social innovation, funneling their insights and wisdom into speaking engagements for our classes.

 He has a bachelor in economics and politics from the University of Montreal and a master’s degree in violence, conflict and development from SOAS, University of London.

-Timothy K. W. Ma, is now serving as the Executive Director of Project Flame: Social Innovation & Entrepreneurship at The City University of Hong Kong.
+Timothy K. W. Ma, is a founding executive director of the Senior Citizen Home Safety Association; and is now serving as the Project Consultant of Project Flame: Social Innovation & Entrepreneurship at The City University of Hong Kong.
 The project focuses on incubating innovative initiative in the university to expand and develop more students to have experience and exposure on social enterprise.
 It also helps to design and support the delivery of Gateway Education courses themed with social enterprise and service leadership at the campus for the students.

 Mr. Ma serves as the co-founding member of the Hong Kong Social Entrepreneurship Forum with Dr. KK Tse.
 He also is the Vice-chairman of the Hong Kong Chamber of Social Enterprises.
 He has served as the core member of the Organizing Committee for the annual Social Enterprise Summit since 2010.

 Mr. Ma was the ex-member of the Elderly Commission and Guardianship Board, as well as the Social Welfare Advisory Committee and Town Planning Board.
 Now he’s serving as the Non-Executive Director of the Urban Renewal Authority, Executive Council member of the Hong Kong Housing Society, Board Member of the Social Workers’ Registration Board, member of Elderly Academy Development Fund, Lottery Fund Advisory Committee and Land Development Advisory Committee.
 He is also a co-opted member of the Task Force on Social Innovation and Entrepreneurship Fund of the Commission on Poverty.